-US Bancorp Fund Services, LLC (the "Administrator"), located at 615 East Michigan Street, Milwaukee, Wisconsin 53202, serves as each Fund's transfer agent pursuant to a transfer agent servicing agreement.
+U.S. Bancorp Fund Services, LLC (the "Administrator"), located at 615 East Michigan Street, Milwaukee, Wisconsin 53202, serves as each Fund's transfer agent pursuant to a transfer agent servicing agreement.
 In addition, the Administrator provides various accounting services to the Funds pursuant to the Fund's accounting servicing agreement.
 The Trust and the Administrator have entered into an administration servicing agreement ("Administration Agreement").
 Under the Administration Agreement, the Administrator provides the Trust with administrative services, including providing certain operational, clerical, recordkeeping and/or bookkeeping services.
-The Administration Agreement provides that the Administrator shall not be liable for any error of judgment or mistake of law or for any loss suffered by the Trust in connection with the matters to which the Administrator's bad faith, negligence, or willful misconduct in the performance of its duties under the Administration Agreement.
+The Administration Agreement provides that the Administrator shall not be liable for any error of judgment or mistake of law or for any loss suffered by the Trust in connection with the matters to which the Administrator Agreement relates, except a loss resulting from the Administrator's refusal or failure to comply with the terms of the Administration Agreement or from the Administrator's bad faith, negligence, or willful misconduct in the performance of its duties under the Administration Agreement.